nasmith2/dataviz/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

 Overall, do people think technology change is good/bad and in what instances?
-Is there a corrolation between the age or age range and if people think certain aspects are good/bad?
+<br />Is there a corrolation between the age or age range and if people think certain aspects are good/bad?
-Does education and/or income matter?
+<br />Does education and/or income matter?
-Does it matter where someone lives in the country?
+<br />Does it matter where someone lives in the country?

 ## Sketches

 (insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)
+So my plan is to take the prototype and add a couple of menus.
+The first menu will be a choice on putting the circles on a map of the US.
+With this, they would have to select what question they want to see, for example they would have to select Driverless car option to display that on the map over a different option.
+The other menu will change the circles based on the what is selected.
+If the user selects an age range, it will only show data from that age range.
+This will be the same for education/income.
+Both of these menus would be able to be selected at the same time.
+In other words they can look at what age rand would want to ride in a driverless car and see where in the country people say yes/no.

 ## Open Questions